j1729s/Crypto-Trading/README.md

 The 'Market Making' folder contains templates for mm strategies that I tried on OKx.
 But my client got a better deal from ByBit.

 The 'ByBit' folder contains my work on ByBit.
 The templates have not been uploaded yet.
 Because it is a work in progress.
-I'd like to make both my maker and my taker strategies as profutable as can before I add in a template.
+I'd like to make both my maker and my taker strategies as profitable as can before I add in a template.
 Although, some Rust helper libraries will be added from time to time.